 James Hargest College honours cultural diversity.
 This is reflected in our vibrant new Languages' Suite, where the cultures of the world are brought to life.

 Through language learning, students are encouraged to open their minds to the world around them, which in turn opens doors to life opportunities.
-We are proud to offer five different languages at a variety of levels.
+We are proud to offer four different languages at a variety of levels.

-The students have a taste of French, Japanese, Maori and Spanish at Year 7 and 8.
+The students have a taste of French, Japanese, Te Reo Maori and Spanish at Year 7 and 8.
 They can then choose to continue with up to 4 of them in the first part of Term One of Year 9, before choosing 2 options to continue with.

 Te reo, he taonga

 The French are proud of their language and their culture, and we aim to reflect the reason for this in our study of French.
 A strong cultural flavour runs through all levels of French study.
-This includes a focus on topics relevant to today's world, such as new technology, fashion and food, and youth issues.

 James Hargest has had a reciprocal exchange with French High Schools since 2010.